openfun/richie/docs/web-analytics.md

 sidebar_label: Web Analytics
 ---

+Richie has native support to [Google Analytics](#google-analytics) and [Google Tag Manager](#google-tag-manager) Web Analytics solutions.
-The purpose of this file is to document how you can enable a Web Analytics solution.
+The purpose of this file is to explain how you can enable one of the supported Web Analytics providers and how you can extend Richie with an alternative solution.
-Currently Richie only supports by default the Google Analytics using the Google Tag Manager Javascript.
-But it is possible with little cost to add support for other web analytics solutions.

 ## Google Analytics
-Next, it is decribed how you can configure the **Google Analytics** on your Richie site.
+Next, it is described how you can configure the **Google Analytics** on your Richie site.

 - Add the `WEB_ANALYTICS_ID` setting, with your Google Analytics tracking id code.